A scholarship essay that stands out, planned end to end

 The tool reads your prompt and mission, then builds a five-part outline.
 It suggests a hook based on your most striking experience, frames a thesis that answers the prompt directly, turns each achievement you enter into its own body paragraph with a prompt for the specific evidence and the reflection it should carry, and ends with a closing that connects your future goals to the award’s stated mission.
 The outline keeps you within a few strong points rather than spreading thin across many.

-• Pick one defining moment for the hook.
-The night the power went out, I taught my sister to read by candlelight beats I have always valued education.
+The hook.
+One specific, concrete moment beats any general claim.
+Compare The night the power went out, I taught my sister to read by candlelight with I have always valued education.
+The first puts the reader in a scene; the second tells them nothing they could not guess.